 - Do you have students who struggle with emotional control, task initiation, organizational skills, or time management deficits?
 This Executive Skills Questionnaire can help you discover your students’ strengths and weaknesses with regard to executive functioning skills.
 Following the questionnaire, see specific Tier I Environmental Modifications and Teaching Strategies.
 For more information about executive functioning skills and their impact on academic and social behavior check out the Behavior Webpage here.

 - Social functioning is a critical aspect of a child’s life.
 Social skill deficits markedly impact a child’s immediate quality of life as well as their long-term functioning within the family, as well as among peers.
 Individuals with high-functioning Autism Spectrum Disorder (ASD) may often face challenges related to their ability to interpret certain social cues and skills.
 Such individuals may have difficulty processing large amounts of information and relating to others.
-Two core terms associated with these challenges are Executive Functioning and Theory of Mind.
-Executive Functioning includes skills such as organizing, planning, sustaining attention, and inhibiting inappropriate responses.
-Theory of Mind refers to an individual’s ability to perceive how others think and feel.
+View A Day in the Life of a Child With Executive Functioning Issues

 - When considering how to help your students learn or improve their executive function skills, consider using Assistive Technology.
 Assistive Technology (AT) tools can help students use their strengths to overcome their challenges.
 AT not only helps students access equipment, but helps decrease the demands of learning tasks.
 This way your student can focus on learning the skill.
 Graphic organizers help students organize their thinking.

 - Try it on an iPad – SnapType is an app that helps students focus on the thought process required to fill in a worksheet.
 Students can take a picture of the worksheet and then fill it out using the on-screen keyboard.